 Supported by the Victorian Government and Victorian Youth Week 2020, Talking Trees is a collaborative project that encourages young people aged 10 - 25 to adopt local trees throughout the City of Monash.
 Each ‘Tree Guardian’ is provided with the opportunity to voice their opinions on what a sustainable future for Monash looks like through an exciting digital platform.
 Adopted trees will be labelled in the community using QR codes that connect back to online profiles, giving voice to young people and nature.

 This project aims to not only support Monash’s Carbon Net Zero 2025 commitment, but also raise the voice of local young people about their passion and commitment to a sustainable future in Monash.

-Registrations are now closed to become a Tree Guardian for Talking Trees 2020.
-Over the next month, we will be uploading all the latest profiles.
+Registrations are now closed to become a Tree Guardian for Talking Trees.
 Keep your eyes peeled and see this project grow and come to life!

 To learn more about living sustainably in Monash, click here.

 Click here to explore our Tree Guardian profiles so far.

 Monash Youth Ambassadors (YABS) strives to provide positive social service to the Monash community.
 A group of 10 – 25 year olds, work together to amplify the voices of local young people by listening to their concerns and responding with direct action.
 Talking Trees is just one of many projects that YABS has developed and facilitated based on the 2019 Monash Youth Report(PDF, 2MB) and #MYaction2020 campaign.